irfanbozkurt/4844/README.md

 https://notes.ethereum.org/@vbuterin/proto_danksharding_faq#How-exactly-do-ZK-rollups-work-with-the-KZG-commitment-efficiently

-`btx` package demonstrates sending a blob carrying transaction and getting the KZG commitment for the blob data, and an opening proof at a point determined by EVM.
-- Modify and run `main.go`.
-You can send a blob-carrying transaction to the consensus layer, or, you can generate an opening proof for your blob data.
-- If you do the latter, it will save some artifacts in `files` folder to be read by `verifier` package.

-`poe` package implements proof-of-commitment-equivalence in plonky2

-`verifier` package implements the smart contract to verify the KZG proof returned by EVM, the zk proof-of-commitment-equivalence, and another KZG proof for the same polynomial at a different point.
-- After creating a blob commitment via `btx` package, you can run `npm run verify-sepolia` to call corresponding smart contract and check on-chain using the new point evaluation precompile.
+1. Use `btx` package to send the blob to Ethereum consensus layer.
+This will give you back a `KZG commitment to your blob` and an `opening proof`.
+The code has lines to save the blob, its versioned hash, and the KZG commitment to a file.
+2. Feed the blob and the commitment to `poe` circuit, which will compute another commitment to the same blob polynomial (simply by hashing), and apply fiat-shamir heuristic to get a challenge point from these two commitments.
+It will then evaluate the polynomial at this challenge point, and output the resulting value.
+3. Use the `btx` package again to compute an opening proof for the blob polynomial at the challenge point outputted by the circuit.
+The resulting value must match the one outputted by the circuit.
+4. Use `verifier` package to send this new opening proof to EVM, which will verify the opening on this new point.

 Don't skip to fill-in the values in `.env.example` and save it as `.env`.